 As a rapidly spinning young neutron star (a "pulsar") slows down, it deposits its enormous reservoir of rotational energy into its environment via a relativistic wind, producing an observable pulsar wind nebula (PWN).
 PWNe are a rich source of information.
 Most fundamentally, they provide a direct probe of the high-energy processes through which a neutron star's considerable reservoir of rotational energy is eventually deposited into its environment.

 Little known Astronomy facts (secrets): When neutron stars were first discovered by astronomers, they were called 'LGM' - for Little Green Men.
 This was because they were found be be sending out very fast, very bright, periodic radio pulses, and different ones were pulsing at different speeds - they actually looked like they might be space beacons, similar to lighthouses, that space-faring LGM were using as navigational aids.
 We know now that they are a perfectly natural (not engineered) phenomenon, but they are still highly interesting and exotic.

-The Milky Way contains a few hundred million black holes, which were formed by the collapse of very massive stars.
-Each of these stellar black holes weighs about 10 times as much as our sun.
+The Milky Way contains about a hundred million black holes, which were formed by the collapse of very massive stars.
+Each of these stellar black holes weighs about 10 times as much as our Sun.
 A very few of these black holes are closely orbited by an ordinary star that is slowly bleeding matter onto the black hole.
-As this gas falls toward the black hole, it is heated by strong gravity and friction to a temperature of millions of degrees thereby producing a brilliant source of X-rays that is brighter than 10,000 suns.
+As this gas falls toward the black hole, it is heated by strong gravity and friction.
+Near the black hole, the gas reaches a typical temperature of 10 million degrees.

 The most luminous beacons in the the universe are quasars.
 They are powered by the release of gravitational energy as matter falls onto supermassive black holes at the centers of galaxies.
 This energy release is far more efficient than the nuclear fusion reactions that power stars, so that quasars can be seen all the way across the observable universe.